 Project documents must be registered or filed with different authorities depending on the nature of the project.
-If the investment project falls within the scope of PIA, documents must be filed before ANIP.
+If the investment project falls within the scope of PIA, documents must be filed before the ministry responsible for the main activity of the private investment project concerned.
 Conversely, if the project entails the incorporation of a bank, documents must be filed with BNA.
-Under the CC, the general principle is contractual freedom except for some specific cases in which the law requires notarial intervention (e.g., execution of agreements for the transfer of real estate must be done before a public notary).
+Under the CC, the general principle is contractual freedom, except for some specific cases in which the law requires notarial intervention (e.g., execution of agreements for the transfer of real estate must be done before a public notary).